Rajeev Sivshankar

-Rajeev Sivashankar (born 1967 in Konni, Pathanamthitta) is an Indian novelist and short story writer in Malayalam language.
-He is from Konni, Pathanamtitta district of the south Indian state of Kerala.
+Rajeev Sivashankar is an Indian novelist and short story writer in Malayalam language.
+He is from Konni, Pathanamtitta district of the south Indian state of Kerala.Now living at Kottayam.

 Early life

 At age 12 he won the Mathrubhoomi story writing competition.
-His story was published in Mathrubhoomi weekly.
+His story (Minnalppinarine Snehicha penkutty) was published in Mathrubhoomi weekly.

 Career

 He works in Malayala Manorama (Kottayam) as assistant editor.

-At age 45 he resumed writing, producing five novels and a short story collection.
-His novels are Thamovedam, Pranasancharam, Kalpramanam, Puthrasooktha are his novels.
-Daivamarathile Ila is his story collection.
-His notable stories are "Samadhanathinte Vazhikal,kailasanadhan" (published in Samakalika Malayalam), "Reality Show' (Kalakaumudi) and "Daivavicharam, Vivahavarhikam"(Bhashaposhini).
+At age 45 he resumed writing, producing 23 novels and 3 short story collections.
+Thamovedam, Pranasancharam, Kalpramanam, Puthrasooktham,Rabeca, Sathyam,Maraporul etc. are his novels.
+Daivamarathile Ila, Goodam etc. is his story collection.
+He received Thoppil Revi Award for the nove Pranasancharam.
+Received Manoraj Award For best story collection (Daivamarathile Ila).